Back

 Show the form.
 Don't describe it.

-When the app has something visual to deliver a form, a card, a list render the actual UI inline.
-The widget is the answer, not a preview of the answer.
+When the app has something visual to deliver, render the actual UI inline.
+The widget is the answer, not a preview of one.

-What it forced me to design: The widget had to look like a real form, not a summary card with a button to view a real form.
-I designed it with the visual signatures users associate with editable forms labelled rows, prices on the right, a clear primary action so a user reading the chat sees “this is a form” before reading a single word of the response text.
-Form-feel was the core design call, and the team aligned on it the moment we saw the first mock.
+What it forced.
+The widget had to look like a real form, not a summary card with a button to view a real form.
+I designed it with the visual signatures users associate with editable forms labelled rows, prices on the right, a clear primary action so a user reading the chat sees "this is a form" before reading a single word of response text.
+Form-feel was the core design call.
+The team aligned on it the moment we saw the first mock.

 Respect the surface